-The case analysis tool may be used in conjunction with Aquifer Family Medicine, Aquifer Internal Medicine, and Aquifer Pediatrics courses.
+The case analysis tool was developed to accompany Aquifer Pediatrics, but may also be used in conjunction with Aquifer Family Medicine and Aquifer Internal Medicine cases.
 Answer keys are currently available for most of the Aquifer Pediatrics cases.

 The case analysis tool was developed for the pediatric clerkship at Rush Medical College and validated through a joint project between Aquifer and Rush Medical College.
 Keith Boyd, MD, and Sharon Sholiton, MD, of Rush created a case analysis tool for use with Aquifer Pediatrics cases that provides an assessment tool to evaluate student learning from Aquifer Pediatrics cases.
 The validation project, funded and managed by Aquifer and led by then Aquifer Pediatrics Editor-in-Chief Sherilyn Smith, MD, further developed the tool to ensure that it accurately discriminates between those who understand the case content and can apply that knowledge in a structured assessment from those who cannot.